 It's hard to go wrong with nachos.
 Anything that starts with salty chips and melted cheese is practically guaranteed to be delicious!
 But beyond that basic combination lies a world of nacho options: choices of meats, cheeses, veggies, and other add-ons that allow you to express your creativity and create your own craveworthy plate.
-Here are tips to take your nacho game to the next level, plus some winning combinations to try.
+Here's how to make nachos at home, with tips to take your nacho game to the next level, plus some winning combinations to try.

 Nacho Chip Tips

 Make 'em sturdy.
 A thick corn chip is a great option -- it can stand up to warm and wet toppings without getting soggy.
 If you want an extra-colorful plate, consider using blue or red tortilla chips, which taste essentially the same as traditional chips.

 Make 'em classic.
 Choose a lightly-salted tortilla chip, and be careful to avoid strong-flavored options, which can compete with the taste of the toppings.
 (Note: If you're a fan of the strong-flavored chip, there are ways to make them into nachos.
 And if you don't even like tortilla chips, you can still make nachos!
 See recipes below.)

 Shred it yourself.
 Resist the urge to buy pre-shredded cheese; it's treated with stabilizers that don't perform well when subjected to heat.
 For the best, meltiest cheese, shred your own Cheddar or Monterey Jack (or a mixture of both).
 Many people swear by the taste and texture of processed-cheese products such as Velveeta; we don't judge!
 See how to make cheese sauce for nachos, with tips for getting the perfect consistency from your cheese sauce.